Evernote/evernote-cloud-sdk-ios/README.md

 ### Sending To Evernote with UIActivityViewController

-[This object works when a session is authenticated already.
-Note that it's a big work in progress with crummy UI for right now!]

 iOS provides a handy system `UIActivityViewController` that you can create and use when a user taps an "action" or "share" button in your app.
 The Evernote SDK provides a drop-in `UIActivity` subclass (`ENSendToEvernoteActivity`) that you can use.
 This will do the work of creating resources and note contents (based on the activity items), and presents a view controller that lets the user choose a notebook, add tags, edit the title, etc. Just do this:

 	ENSendToEvernoteActivity * evernoteActivity = [[ENSendToEvernoteActivity alloc] init];